newrelic/newrelic-android-agent/README.md

 * [New Relic University](https://learn.newrelic.com/): A range of online training for New Relic users of every level
 * [New Relic Technical Support](https://support.newrelic.com/) 24/7/365 ticketed support.
 Read more about our [Technical Support Offerings](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/support-plan).

+## Github Issues
+[Github Issues](https://github.com/newrelic/newrelic-android-agent/issues) are not open to the public at the moment.
+Please contact our support team or one of the support channels to submit your issues, feature requests, etc.

 ## Privacy
-At New Relic we take your privacy and the security of your information seriously, and are committed to protecting your information.
+At New Relic, we take your privacy and the security of your information seriously and are committed to protecting your information.
 We must emphasize the importance of not sharing personal data in public forums, and ask all users to scrub logs and diagnostic information for sensitive information, whether personal, proprietary, or otherwise.

 We define “Personal Data” as any information relating to an identified or identifiable individual, including, for example, your name, phone number, post code or zip code, Device ID, IP address and email address.

 Please review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy) for more information.

 ## Roadmap
-See our [roadmap](/roadmap.md), to learn more about our product vision, understand our plans, and provide us valuable feedback.
+See our [roadmap](roadmap.md), to learn more about our product vision, understand our plans, and provide us valuable feedback.

 ## Contribute